Get Ahead of the Game with Neural Networks Prediction

-Examples of this are face-detection, image recognition, and labeling, voice detection, speech transcription.
+Examples of this are face-detection, image recognition, and labeling, voice detection, and speech transcription.
 With classification, deep learning can associate pixels in an image and the name of a person.

 “Clustering” or grouping is the recognition of similarities.
 One must understand that the deep learning model does not always require labels to find similarities.
 When there are no labels by helpful humans to learn from, it uses machine learning to learn on its own – which means unsupervised learning.
 This retains the potential of producing highly accurate models.
 Examples of clustering can be customer churn.